 Mickey’s Most Merriest Celebration is performed on the Cinderella Castle Forecourt Stage.
 Mickey and his pals host some of their friends for an unforgettable Christmas soiree filled with medleys of delightful classic and contemporary holiday songs, and magical holiday projections on Cinderella Castle building to a sensational, snowy finale.

-The Candlelight Processional (November 29 – December 30, 2019): The poignant story of Christmas unfolds during this renowned event featuring celebrity narrators, a mass choir and 50-piece live orchestra at America Gardens Theatre.
-Celebrity narrators include Pat Sajak, Whoopi Goldberg, Neil Patrick Harris, and more.
-To ensure a seat for this joyous favorite, Candlelight Processional Dining Packages will be available with meals at select Epcot restaurants, a special spot for fireworks viewing and guaranteed seating for the heartfelt Candlelight Processional.
-Bookings start on July 3, 2019.
-Call 407-WDW-DINE or book online with Disney HERE.
+Celebrity narrators have included icons like Pat Sajak, Whoopi Goldberg, Neil Patrick Harris, and more.
+To ensure a seat for this joyous favorite, Candlelight Processional Dining Packages are available with meals at select EPCOT restaurants, a special spot for fireworks viewing, and guaranteed seating for the heartfelt Candlelight Processional.

-Flurry of Fun returns early November 2019 and runs through early January 2020, with festive entertainment and exciting holiday touches around the park.
+Flurry of Fun celebrates the season from early November through early January, with festive entertainment and exciting holiday touches around the park.
 Quirky decor — much of it harkening back to bygone eras — dots the Park.

 - Jingle Bell!
-Jingle BAM! nighttime spectacular returns in November 2019.
+Jingle BAM! nighttime spectacular typically returns in mid-November.

-- Sunset Seasons Greetings returns this year with impressive new laser effects and “snow” to the boulevard leading toward Tower of Terror.
+- Sunset Seasons Greetings brings impressive laser effects and “snow” to the boulevard leading toward Tower of Terror.
 Guests watch spectacular projections of beloved Disney Characters – Mickey Mouse, Minnie Mouse, Olaf and others – sharing their favorite seasonal stories as holiday magic transforms the famous Hollywood Tower Hotel into scenes of the season.

 - Guests can meet Santa at the Once Upon a Time shop in early November through Dec.
 24. Santa Goofy will take his place on Dec.
 25.

-Disney Springs Christmas Tree Trail returns in 2019 to the Disney Springs Marketplace.
-The trail will be a winter wonderland complete with a gentle snowfall, toy soldiers, singers and plenty of photo opportunities.
+The Christmas Tree Trail returned in 2019 to the Disney Springs Marketplace.
+The trail is a winter wonderland complete with a gentle snowfall, toy soldiers, singers, fabulous themed trees, and plenty of photo opportunities.
 In 2019, snacks along the Trail brought a festive, edible touch!

-Disney resort hotels are dressed up for the holidays, offering an ideal home-away-from-home during the season.
-Check each hotel for holiday dining offerings and special entertainment.
+Disney Resort hotels dress up for the holidays, too, offering an ideal home-away-from-home feeling during the season.
+Check each Resort for holiday dining offerings, themed decor, and special entertainment.